Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Introduction

-\paragraph{Contributions and findings.} Despite its wide-range success, the rationale behind the success of \cotp remains unclear. \cotp and related methods are often motivated by drawing a comparison with the human contemplating process.
+The ability to learn a previously unseen task by observing a few examples is one of the cornerstones of human intelligence~\citep{lake2017building}.
+This is in stark contrast with modern deep learning methods, which typically rely on a substantial labeled corpus of data.
+Recently, large language models (\llm{}s)~\citep{palm:arxiv,brown2020language,codex} have demonstrated remarkable performance in employing a \textit{prompt} to perform a task, with no additional finetuning, commonly known as few-shot learning.
+Few-shot learning has shown promising applications for a wide range of tasks~\citep{gem,flan,bigscience,lamda,liu_what_2021,reif2021recipe,wang2020generalizing,chen_evaluating_2021,minerva,wu2022autoformalization}.
+While beneficial, this setting requires meticulous design of prompts~\citep{le2021many,liu2021pre,mishra_reframing_2021}.

+\citet{ling2017program} pioneered the idea of using natural language rationales as the intermediate steps in prompts to help model performance for mathematical reasoning.
+Recently, \citet{wei2022chain} proposed chain of thought (\cotp) prompting, showing that the few-shot setting in \llm{s} similarly benefits from intermediate natural language rationale across a range of complex reasoning tasks~\citep{ling2017program,cobbe2021training,svamp,date:sport}.
+Despite its wide-range usage, the rationale behind the success of \cotp remains unclear.
+Recent work draws~\citep{ling2017program,wei2022chain} parallels to human thinking.
 Humans often \textit{think about} a problem before deducing a solution.
 Akin to this process, it is argued that models should also be able to employ a similar mechanism.
-While intuitive, such restrictive abstract explanations fall short in explaining \textit{\underline{why}, \underline{when}, and \underline{how}} these mechanisms operate.
-Ultimately, large language models~\citep{palm:arxiv,brown2020language} are trained to efficiently estimate the next token distribution for a given context.
+While intuitive, such restrictive abstract explanations fall short in explaining \emph{\underline{why}}, \emph{\underline{when}}, and \emph{\underline{how}} these mechanisms operate.
+Ultimately, \llm{}s are trained to estimate the next token distribution for a given context.
 Therefore, there is presumably a systematic rationale behind their successes and failures.
 In this work, we undertake initial steps towards understanding the mechanism behind \cotp.